minecraft-essentials/minecraft-essentials/README.md

 # Minecraft-Essentials

-The offical rust/cargo package that provides essential functionality for Minecraft client launchers.
+The official rust/cargo package that provides essential functionality for Minecraft client launchers.

 ## Features